UNIRIS/uniris-core/autodiscovery/README.md

 - Peer 1 receives the ACK request and send to Peer X the requested informations (IP, Heartbeat, AppState) -> this step is called ACK2 request.

 Each cycle every peer repeat this process with a defined number of peers.

-## Inter communication services

-Once the peers received information from others peers (so after gossip rounds), it publish on the message bus queue the peers discovered or the updated informations.
-Using that, other services which subscribe to the discovered peers queue receive the new discovered data and can process them.

-For example:
-- AI service which will compute to rank peers